-There's never been a better time to be your own boss.
+For many people, job satisfaction is all about being your own boss.
 Really.
 But the freelance life does present some challenges on the benefits and insurance front.

-Whether you call it freelancing, a sole proprietorship or a one-person LLC, self-employment allows for flexibility in your schedule, gives you more control over the assignments you take and puts you firmly in charge of your own destiny.
+Whether you call it freelancing, a sole proprietorship, or a one-person LLC, self-employment allows for flexibility in your schedule, gives you more control over the assignments you take and puts you firmly in charge of your own destiny.
 But it's not without risks.
 The U.S. Government Accountability Office found that contingent workers earn about 10.6 percent less per hour than standard workers and are less likely to have benefits like health insurance and retirement plans.2

 "Most of the people who talk about self-employment only see the good things and get disillusioned with how difficult it actually is," said Kevin Cackler, a full time freelance web developer and systems administrator since 2003.
-"Most people don't understand that their employer pays half of their employees' taxes.
+"Most people don't understand that their employer pays half of their employees' (payroll) taxes.
 Most people don't understand that most employers pay part of their employees' insurance premiums.
 Most people don't understand that when it's your business, you can only rely on yourself.
 Self-employment isn't for most people.
 It's extremely rewarding if you can pull it off and maintain it, but it can be a terrible mistake if you're unprepared for the downsides of it."

 "A great insurance broker is worth their weight in gold," said Cherie Gary, a marketing and public relations professional, in an interview.